SMC-Developments/docs/flow-types/condition.md

 > *Route options:*
 > - `result` — Specifies which condition result (`pass` or `fail`) this route applies to.
 > - `once` — If set to true, this route can only be taken once per player.

-<br>Sets the transitions that occur after the condition is evaluated.
+Sets the transitions that occur after the condition is evaluated.

 ## Examples